 Step 2: Shape Exploration

 For this exploration you’ll need posterboard, aluminum foil, thin cardboard or chipboard (cereal box or other food packaging cardboard works well), scissors, and glue.
 Optionally, you can also add color using tempera paints or permanent markers.

-Begin by cutting out shapes, both organic and geometric from poster board.
-Arrange them how you’d like and then glue them to a piece of cardboard.
-Once they are adhered, spread a thin layer of glue over the top of the whole thing.
+Begin by cutting out shapes, both organic and geometric, from poster board.
+As you create shapes, talk about which are organic and which are geometric.
+Arrange them however you’d like and then glue them to a piece of cardboard.
+Once they have adhered, spread a thin layer of glue over the top of the whole thing.
 Place a piece of foil over the entire surface, then press down along the lines of your shapes under the foil.

 You will see your shapes appear in your foil art.

-- Draw these items using simple shapes: a ferris wheel, a house, a boat, a castle, a train.
+Draw these items using simple shapes in your sketchbook: a Ferris wheel, a house, a boat, a castle, a train.

 Write about how simple shapes can make intricate pictures.
 For more inspiration about this, you can use a how-to-draw book or website that utilizes simple shapes to make complex drawings.